You have registered your child for Forest Dancing, now what?

 Packing: Check out our Prepare for Camp page for all the details about packing.
 Everything your child needs to bring for a fun and successful week is listed here.

 Cell Phones: We understand you want to be in communication with your child.
-However, your child will likely have a much better camp experience if she does not have a cell phone to distract her from classes, activities and friends.
-She will also adjust much better to being away from home if she does not have constant contact with her family.
-We know this may sound counter-intuitive, but it is something we have learned from over 25 years of first-hand experience.
+However, your child will likely have a much better camp experience without distractions.
+We know this may sound counter-intuitive, but it is something we have learned from over 31 years of first-hand experience.
 To minimize distractions and adjustment challenges, dancers will be required to leave cell phones at home.
 In the case of an emergency, we will contact you immediately.

 Homesickness: Children and teens sometimes experience homesickness when away from home, even for short periods of time.
 This is not unusual and nothing to be concerned about.
 Here are a few tips to help you support your child in dealing with homesickness…